-In connection with the registration under the Securities Act of 1933, as amended (the "Act"), of \$403,000,000 aggregate principal amount of the 81⁄2% Senior Subordinated Notes due 2011 (the "Exchange Notes") of Domino's, Inc. (the "Company") to be issued in exchange for the Company's outstanding unregistered 81⁄2% Senior Subordinated Notes due 2011 pursuant to (a) the Indenture dated as of June 25, 2003 (the "Indenture") by and among the Company, Domino's Franchise Holding Co., a Michigan corporation and a subsidiary of the Company ("Franchise"), Domino's Pizza PMC, Inc., a Michigan corporation and a subsidiary of the Company ("PMC"), Domino's Pizza LLC, a Michigan limited liability company and a subsidiary of the Company ("Pizza" and collectively with Franchise and PMC the "Michigan Subsidiary Guarantors"), the Company's other subsidiaries listed on the signature pages of the Indenture (the Michigan Subsidiary Guarantors and such other subsidiaries, the "Subsidiary Guarantors"), and BNY Midwest Trust Company, as trustee (the "Trustee"), and (b) the Registration Rights Agreement dated as of June 25, 2003 (the "Registration Rights Agreement") by and among the Company, the Subsidiary Guarantors, and J.P.
+In connection with the registration under the Securities Act of 1933, as amended (the "Act"), of \$403,000,000 aggregate principal amount of the 81⁄4% Senior Subordinated Notes due 2011 (the "Exchange Notes") of Domino's, Inc. (the "Company") to be issued in exchange for the Company's outstanding unregistered 81⁄4% Senior Subordinated Notes due 2011 pursuant to (a) the Indenture dated as of June 25, 2003 (the "Indenture") by and among the Company, Domino's Franchise Holding Co., a Michigan corporation and a subsidiary of the Company ("Franchise"), Domino's Pizza PMC, Inc., a Michigan corporation and a subsidiary of the Company ("Pizza" and collectively with Franchise and PMC the "Michigan Subsidiary Guarantors"), the Company's other subsidiaries listed on the signature pages of the Indenture (the Michigan Subsidiary Guarantors and such other subsidiaries, the "Subsidiary Guarantors"), and BNY Midwest Trust Company, as trustee (the "Trustee"), and (b) the Registration Rights Agreement dated as of June 25, 2003 (the "Registration Rights Agreement") by and among the Company, the Subsidiary Guarantors, and J.P.
 Morgan Securities Inc., Banc of America Securities LLC, Banc One Capital Markets, Inc., Bear, Stearns & Co.
-Inc., Citigroup Global Markets Inc., Credit Suisse First Boston LLC, Goldman, Sachs & Co., and Lehman Brothers Inc., we, as special Michigan counsel to the Michigan Subsidiary Guarantors and at their request, have examined such corporate and limited liability company records, certificates, and other documents, and conducted all legal and factual inquiries, as we have considered necessary or appropriate for the purposes of this opinion.
+Inc., Citigroup Global Markets Inc., Credit Suisse First Boston LLC, Goldman, Sachs & Co., and Lehman Brothers Inc., we, as special Michigan counsel to the Michigan Subsidiary Guarantors and at their request, have examined such corporate and limited liability company records, certificates, and other documents, and considered such questions of law, as we have considered necessary or appropriate for the purposes of this opinion.